 Basically any type of fluffy white bread you find at an Asian bakery will work ^_^

-If there are no Asian bakeries nearby, challah and brioche will make good substitutes.
+If there are no Asian bakeries nearby, challah and brioche are good substitutes.

 Black Sesame Paste